Compliance with the current expected credit loss (CECL) standard starts with organizing your data and selecting the right models.

 Other public business entities — Annual reporting periods beginning after December 15, 2020, including interim periods within those fiscal years.

-Non-public business entities — Year-end of annual reporting periods beginning after December 15, 2020.
+Non-public business entities — Annual reporting periods beginning after December 15, 2021, including interim periods within those fiscal years.

 Early adoption is permitted for fiscal years beginning after December 15, 2018.